Passing Package

 - proteins into amino acids,

-- complex carbohydrates into glucose
+- carbohydrates into glucose

 - fats into fatty acids and glycerol.